EPH 2024 Program Fees

 - You must apply to be accepted to EPH.
 Apply online today!

-- Register before May 1, 2024 to get the early discount!
+- Register or or before April 28, 2024 to get the early discount!

 Registration Deadline: May 20, 2024

 - The registration deadline is contingent upon availability.
 We strongly encourage you to register early before the class sells out!

 All students must have prearranged for payment to be admitted to the class.
 More details are available on our EPH Policies page.

 The registration fee includes all mandatory course materials.
 Registrants will additionally receive a recommended reading list.
 The books on this list – all optional – are not covered in the registration fee.

 Housing is not included in your registration fee.
 Visit our Housing page for information about on-campus housing.